Spectrum Financial Advice guide to Business Liability Insurance UK

 Business Liability Insurance UK

 So, how does business loan protection work?
-If your company has business loans secured against one or more people (guarantors) within its employment, you take out a business liability policy, which is essentially a life insurance policy (to which you may, if so desired, add critical illness cover – highly recommended) with:
+If your company has business loans secured against one or more people (guarantors) within its employment, you take out a business liability policy, which is essentially a life insurance policy (to which you may, add critical illness cover – highly recommended) with:

 - The guarantor/s as the individual/s to be insured, and